 In the old days, bed rest meant just that: rest.
 Today, doctors know that too much rest actually can cause problems instead of resolving them.
 Lying down for long periods of time without changing position gives the blood the chance to pool in places it shouldn't.
 It also encourages muscles to cramp.
-These complications can be avoided with a little exercise.
-Even in the CCU, patients are soon expected to participate in very light exercise.
+These complications can be avoided by moving around in the room.

 At first, you will be encouraged to sit up in bed for short periods.
-After that, you'll graduate to sitting in a chair.
-To keep your arms flexible, you may start a program of easy range-of-motion exercises with a nurse or physical therapist.
+After that, you'll graduate to sitting in a chair and then start taking short walks.